1050-1026-Great Vocals

 Writer/Composer: Neil Diamond / Gilbert Becaud(1980)

-Here he is, a man with a music career dating back to 1966, from one of the most respected and lauded of American singer / songwriters for more than a half century, and one of the best-selling artists, selling over 130 million records.
-His concerts tours were legendary, and his appeal embraces Movie songs such as this Pop number and Rock / Soft Rock / Folk / Blues / Country, even Classical compositions.
+Here he is, a man with a music career dating back to 1966, as one of the most respected, lauded American singer / songwriters for more than a half century, and one of its best-selling artists, selling over 130 million records.
+His concerts tours were legendary—his appeal embraces Movie songs such as this Pop number and Rock / Soft Rock / Folk / Blues / Country, even Classical compositions.
 “Love on the rocks, ain’t no surprise / Just pour me a drink, and I’ll tell you some lies / Got nothing to lose, so you just sing the blues / All the time.”
-What an opening to this amazing tune, whether he’s singing in a low baritone or growling the lyrics, he shines here, convincing us this is the best way to get over romantic relationship.
+What an opening to this amazing tune, whether he’s singing in a low baritone or growling the lyrics, he shines here, convincing us this is the best way to get over a romantic relationship.
 His 3rd entry on our list is an absolutely earnest plea in self-pity…Splendid Melancholy!

 Link # 1 Original recording 1980.
 Link # 2 Live performance scene fro the Jazz Singer 1980.